Ireland's Got Talent: Series 1 (2018)

 In May 2015, Louis Walsh expressed his interest in launching the Irish version of the Got Talent franchise.

 The series was announced during a press conference at the National Concert Hall in Dublin on 30 August 2017, with Denise van Outen, Jason Byrne, Michelle Visage and Louis Walsh confirmed as the judges.

 The judges auditions were taped at the TLT Concert Hall & Theatre, Drogheda.
 The semi-finals and final were held at The Helix, Dublin which started on 19 March 2018, continuing at 21 March until the 24th for the final.
 The judges auditions were taped in November 2017 at the TLT Concert Hall & Theatre, Drogheda.
 The first series started airing on 3 February 2018.
 Dance troupe RDC was hailed as the winner, with FKFT and Xquisite, both dance acts, as runners-up.

 Series 2 (2019)

 On 27 June 2018, the producers' auditions for second series was announced on the show's website.

 All four judges and presenter were reported to return for the second series which began on 2 February 2019.

-This was the last series as in July 2019, the program was cancelled.
+This was the last series as in July 2019 before the program was cancelled.